Using vegetable oil spray is easy but has its downsides. Could we find a good refillable oil mister?

 For a simple tool, the misters sure took some tinkering.
 Some dripped and dribbled or were hard to fill.
 Most pump-style models gave a specific number of pumps required for a single spray, but we found that they all sprayed better if we pumped until we felt significant resistance—up to 18 pumps for some models.

 These ups and downs made us wonder why the nonaerosol misters couldn’t match PAM’s perfect, even spray.
 Our science editor explained that the higher pressure of an aerosol spray breaks the oil into finer droplets, making the oil less viscous.
 Additionally, PAM contains a propellant, which helps shoot out oil with more force than is possible in manual misters, and contains soy lecithin, which coats the fine droplets of oil, making them easier to disperse.
 Lecithin also plays a role in helping oil cling to pans more effectively.
 Without the propellant and soy lecithin, the oil is more difficult to spray and, once sprayed, the droplets clump together rather than remaining fine and separate.

-We tested seven oil misters with capacities of 3 to 6 ounces, priced from $9.90 to $25.99.
+We tested seven oil misters with capacities of 3 to 6 ounces, priced from roughly $10.00 to roughly $25.00.
 We tested each by using it to grease a 12-inch skillet and a 12-cup muffin tin, and we used each to spray an outline of a skillet traced on butcher paper to evaluate its spray pattern.
 We rated the misters on the quality of their spray and how easy they were to use.
 All models were purchased online and appear in order of preference.